About THIS SITE

 UPDATE April 2017: This June I will be 71 years young, and I still greet each new dawn with delight, but I

 continue to feel the effects of advancing age.
-My first trip to Fostoria will be an experiments into the limits of
+My hope is to continue expanding the website far beyond and

 Note: Because a location on The Gregarious Railfan has a low or medium Gregarious Quotient, That does not